dustinpfister/blog_posts/_posts/linux-raspberry-pi-os-swap-file.md

 When I first wrote this post I was using a Raspberry PI 3 that has only 1 GB or RAM which is still a lot if I just use very simple tools for what I want to do with it, but I would run out of ram now and then using it with the kinds of programs I would like to use.
 At the time of this writing I am not using a Raspberry PI 4 with 8GB of RAM, and I have to say that now I do not even think about swap space that much as I have more than enough head room with physical RAM.

 I might get around to editing this post again at some point, I often do sooner or later with much of  my content on this site.
 For now if you enjoyed reading this you might want to check out one of my [many other posts on Linux in general](/categories/linux/).
+There are a lot of other various little tasks that I would like to do when setting up a new RaspberryOS Image beyond just adjusting the spawn file size such as [setting up bash command aliases](/2020/11/30/linux-bashrc-aliases/).
+When it comes to [learning a think or two about write bash scripts](/2020/11/27/linux-bash-script/) you might even go so far as learning how to write a bash script that can be used to automate the process of setting up a Raspberry PI OS sd card just the way that you like it.
+When it comes to that kind of script I have [started a version of that kind of script for myself](/2022/03/25/linux-bash-script-example-raspberry-pi-os-setup/).